Aditya-Patiyal/Profile/README.md

 # Aditya Patiyal | Personal Profile Website

-This repository contains the source code for my **personal profile / portfolio website**.
+This repository contains the source code for my **personal portfolio website**.
 The website brings together my introduction, skills, projects, and important social links in a single, clean, and responsive interface.

 ---